Incident DetailsCause of Death:

 When ordered to stop, he got into a vehicle with two other male subjects and fled the scene, during which time Deputy Pickett joined the pursuit.
 Over a mile away, the other two subjects exited the car and during a foot pursuit on Indian Springs Road, shots were fired and Deputy Pickett was struck in the head as he cornered a building.

-Deputy Pickett was taken to Witham Memorial Hospital, then airlifted to St. Vincent Indianapolis where he died and became an organ donor to give the gift of life.
+Deputy Pickett was taken to Witham Memorial Hospital, then airlifted to St. Vincent Indianapolis where he became an organ donor after he died three days later.

 The subject who was initially ordered to stop fled again in the vehicle and was taken into custody after a second pursuit.
-He has been charged with resisting law enforcement, leaving the scene of an accident and criminal recklessness.
-His 55-year-old father was also apprehended later and unrelated charges have been filed against him.
+In January 2021, he was sentenced to 42½ years in prison for dealing in methamphetamine and resisting law enforcement.

-• Deputy Sheriff Pickett is the second of four Indiana line of duty deaths in 2018.
+• Deputy Sheriff Pickett is the second of five Indiana line of duty deaths in 2018.